 Meaning | Synonyms

-- to bury or cover something or somebody in snow (Literal meaning)
+- to bury or cover something or somebody in the snow (Literal meaning)

 - to overwhelm something or somebody especially beyond their capacity to handle or deal with it